codemagic-ci-cd/codemagic-docs/content/publishing-yaml/publish-release-notes.md

 ---
-description: How to publish build release notes
+description: How to pass release notes with successful builds
 title: Publish release notes
 weight: 9
 ---